On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-Next, we recall the notion of \textit{admissibility} of $\erm$, first established by \cite{chatterjee2014new}, with a simplified proof given by \cite{chen2017note}.
-The result states that for any estimator $\bar{f}_n$, there \textit{exists} a regression function $f^*\in\cF$ such that ERM over the data drawn according to \eqref{eq:data_model} has error which is no worse (up to an absolute constant) than that of $\bar{f}_n$.
-Hence, while ERM may be suboptimal for some models $f^*\in\cF$, it cannot be ruled out completely as a learning procedure.
+where $C \geq 1$ is a universal constant that is independent of $\bar{f}_n$, $\cF$, $\PPf$. \end{theorem} In words, this result states that for any estimator $\bar{f}_n$, there \textit{exists} a target function $\ft\in\cF$ such that ERM over the data drawn according to \eqref{eq:data_model} has error which is no worse (up to an absolute constant) than that of $\bar{f}_n$.
+Hence, while ERM may be suboptimal for some models $\ft\in\cF$, it cannot be ruled out completely as a learning procedure.

-It is fairly easy to see that Theorem \ref{T:UB} implies that $\erm$ is admissible as soon as we know that there exists $f^* \in \cF$ with small bias (in the sense of Theorem \ref{T:UB}).
-We show that the existence of such $\ft$ follows almost immediately by an application of Brouwer's fixed point theorem, hence obtaining admissibility as a corollary of Theorem \ref{T:UB}:

-\begin{corollary}[Chaterjee's admissibility theorem] Let $n \geq 1$ and $\bar{f}_n$ be any estimator.
-Then, under Assumptions \ref{A:Convex}-\ref{A:normal}, there exists some underlying function $\ft \in \cF$ (that depends on $\bar{f}_n$) such that